-You can customize that $\underline{1500 \times 1500}$ size via Curio's advanced preferences if you'd like to retrieve full-size images no matter how large.
+You can customize that 1500 × 1500 size via Curio's advanced settings if you'd like to retrieve full-size images no matter how large.

 Natural Size

 After importing the image, Curio may size the loaded image to a smaller size if going into a mind map or list, for example.